 J. Clement, Sep 4, 2019 One of the defining phenomena of the present times reshaping the world as we know it, is the worldwide accessibility to the internet.
 The lovechild of the World Wide Web is social media, which comes in many forms, including blogs, forums, business networks, photo-sharing platforms, social gaming, microblogs, chat apps, and last but not least social networks.
 In 2019, the global social penetration rate reached 45 percent, with East Asia and North America both having the highest penetration rate at 70 percent, followed by Northern Europe at 67 percent.

-I do worry about privacy, which everybody should worry about, but it was clear from the first few videos I enjoyed on TikTok that a new door had opened.
+Social media and data privacy are perhaps incompatible, but it was clear right from the first few videos I enjoyed on TikTok that new opportunities were being created.
 Could you call it the new grassroots of the Internet?
 I don’t know if that is an accurate description, yet that is the sort of impression I got from my first experiences with the app.

 The initial release of TikTok was in September 2016.
 By 2020, TikTok had been downloaded more than 130 million times in the United States, and 2 billion times worldwide —https://en.wikipedia.org/wiki/TikTok

 TikTok outperformed Facebook, YouTube, and Instagram to become the world’s most downloaded iOS application.
-Live streaming was no longer the most significant thing going on.
 “The biggest trend in Chinese social media is dying, and another has already taken its place,” CNBC said. –Tue, Sep 18, 2018

-TikTok is home to countless videos, so it wouldn’t be shocking if the government unrooted censorship issues.
-I think it would be awful if problems similar to the Cambridge Analytica meddling repeated themselves on TikTok or anywhere else, such that that kind of nefarious difficulties led to regulations of social media everywhere.
+TikTok is home to countless videos, so it wouldn’t be shocking if the government unrooted difficult censorship issues.
+Canada’s heritage minister Pablo Rodriguez finally said that plans for government controls for Canadian users on both TikTok and YouTube were summarized out of context.
+I think it would be awful if problems similar to the Cambridge Analytica meddling repeated themselves on TikTok or anywhere else, such that those kinds of nefarious difficulties lead to regulations of social media everywhere.

-Verdict characterizes the result as a “stronger and more committed demonstration of support” by Big Tech.
-If the decade ahead sees social media get dead and buried, that’s some of the best opportunities on the Internet falling by the wayside.
+If 2030 sees social media dead and buried, that’s some of the best opportunities and liberties on the Internet fallen by the wayside.